For avid hikers whose physical fitness is moderate to excellent, and who are able to carry 20-25 lb backpacks on full day treks.

 Campsites are located for the views they afford and their power to augment each day’s reflection on your trekking experience.
 It’s a landscape that sets the rules for human, animal or watercourse that cross it.
 Ask your guide about the treacherous Tuckamore: only the naïve walk through rather than around it.
 Moose seasonally traverse the upland paths to better sheltered and forested lowlands to forage.
 For the caribou the mountain’s stunted shrubbery and mosses are savoury enough, and they favour the plateau when their calves are young, and where the predator black bear or coyote is easier to spy and evade.
 Unhindered by the terrain, birds of prey-bald eagles, goshawks and snowy owls among them—arrive for the ptarmigan, hare and voles that live among and blend into the mottled stones and wetland sedges.

-The vigilant plant enthusiast may well find sub-arctic flora and fauna that are not found so far south anywhere else in N. America.
+The vigilant plant enthusiast may well find sub-arctic flora and fauna that are not found so far south anywhere else in North America.

 The advance and subsequent melting of glaciers 12000 years ago shaped the vertical walled fjords of the region and unloaded the numerous ‘erratic’ boulders across the plateau and in the valleys.
 And it was the glaciers that exposed the sub-ocean rock.
 Only in Siberia and South Africa is the same geology again found at surface.
 The pervasively fracturing of the surface rock is due to millennia of frost erosion and upheaval.